bsmith89/human-gut-diversity-manuscript/manuscript.md

 partitioned into two categories [?].
 'Niche processes' increase the strength of intraspecific competition relative to interspecific.
-Resource specialization, predator mediated coexistance, and temporal niches represent just a few;
+Resource specialization, predator mediated coexistence, and temporal niches represent just a few;
 these and others will be described below.
-'Neutral processes', encompasse everything that is not dependent on the fundamental differences between species.
+'Neutral processes', encompass everything that is not dependent on the fundamental differences between species.
 Ecological drift, speciation, and migration are the major neutral processes and their role in gut diversity will also be explored.